 That said, War mode is a great direction for the game, it is the way the whole of the Call of Duty franchise should be heading and marks the first time in a long time that I have been excited about a Call of Duty game.

-Will it be successful, my god yes, this is the 720 no scope capital of 15-year-old boys and they will keep lapping up the mindless, Michael Bay feed that is Call of Duty in any format.
+Will Call of Duty: WWII be successful, my god yes, this is the 720 no scope capital of 15-year-old boys and they will keep lapping up the mindless, Michael Bay feed that is Call of Duty in any format.

 I like this Call of Duty, I think it’s good, sure, there are games that have kept pace with the times far more consistently than Call of Duty but if this is the new direction, I like it.